Bookies bet on Greta Thunberg for Peace Prize, experts don't

 The 2019 laureate will be revealed at 11:00 am (0900 GMT) at the Nobel Institute in Oslo.
-If one is to trust online betting sites like Ladbrokes, the favourite is 16-year-old Greta Thunberg, who has already received Amnesty International's top honour and the Right Livelihood Award, sometimes dubbed the "alternative Nobel".
+If one is to trust online betting sites like Ladbrokes, the favorite is 16-year-old Greta Thunberg, who has already received Amnesty International's top honor and the Right Livelihood Award, sometimes dubbed the "alternative Nobel".

 She made global headlines in late September when she lambasted world leaders at the UN climate summit in New York.
 "How dare you?
 You have stolen my dreams and my childhood with your empty words," she thundered, holding back tears.

-But despite her impassioned wake-up calls, experts are sceptical she'll be honoured.
+But despite her impassioned wake-up calls, experts are skeptical she'll be honored.
 "Extremely unlikely," Henrik Urdal, director of the Peace Research Institute in Oslo (Prio), told AFP, citing her young age and a lack of consensus on how climate change relates to armed conflict.

 "The only way I could see that happen is that she would be part of a shared prize like Malala," Urdal said, referring to Pakistani activist Malala Yousafzai, who shared the 2014 prize -- at age 17 -- with Indian children's rights activist Kailash Satyarthi.
 Late Thursday, Norwegian broadcaster NRK put little faith in the idea, reporting that while "bookmakers bet on Greta Thunberg, the Nobel Committee won't".